sit-2021-int214/026_Pokemon_Index/01_explore.md

 ### My Step
 1. Define a questionCancel changes
 2. Loading Library and dataset
-3. finding the answer (result) from the given question
+3. Finding the answer (result) from the given question

 ## Define a question